SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Proposed algorithm

+This feature allows SPIRAL to achieve a superlinear convergence rate, given certain mild conditions (cf. \cref{thm:superlinear}).
+Given that the inclusion $0\in \res(z^\star)$ holds at a stationary point $z^\star$ (as discussed in \cref{sec:reform} and expressed in \eqref{eq:fixed_point}), the direction $d^k$ is determined based on solving this inclusion.
+Semismooth Newton directions \cite{themelis2019supermann} can be utilized to compute $d^k$; however, this approach relies on access to second-order oracle information.
+As an alternative to circumvent this requirement, quasi-Newton methods can be employed to compute the directions $d^k$.
+Specifically, we employ the update rule

-where $B^k$ is a linear operator that approximates second-order information of \(\res\).
-Note that although $\res$ is a set-valued mapping, it typically enjoys single-valuedness and other nice properties close to stationary points of $\varphi$, hence the updates for $B^k$ can be based on different quasi-Newton methods such as Broyden's, BFGS, and L-BFGS method---the limited-memory version of BFGS.
+where $H^k$ represents a linear operator that approximates the second-order information of the residual mapping $\res$.
+It is worth noting that although $\res$ is a set-valued mapping, it typically exhibits single-valuedness and other desirable properties in the vicinity of stationary points of the objective function $\varphi$ (see e.g. \cite[Thm.
+3.10 and 3.11]{ahookhosh2021bregman}).
+Consequently, the updates for $H^k$ can be implemented using popular quasi-Newton methods such as Broyden's method, BFGS, and L-BFGS (cf. \cref{sec:spl} for further discussion).

+SPIRAL can accommodate various sweeping rules depending on the memory requirements.
+The following remark comments on two different settings.

+\begin{remark}[sweeping rule in the incremental loop] ~ \begin{remenumerate}[label=(\roman*),ref=\ref*{rem:incremental}(\roman*),widest*=2] \item\emph{low-memory setting:} in this setting, SPIRAL employs a (shuffled) cyclic (randomized without replacement) sweeping rule within the incremental loop, and unlike Finito/MISO/DIAG methods, it does not require storing individual function gradients $\nabla f_i$.
+Instead, SPIRAL only requires storing the finite sum of gradients as $\nabla \hat{h}$, using the vectors $s^k$, $\tilde s^k$, and $\bar s^k$.
+Additionally, in the incremental loop, updating this sum in the vector $s^k$ is carried out in a memory-efficient manner since the vector $u^k$ is known and fixed due to choosing $i^\ell$ without replacement.
+This advantageous characteristic allows SPIRAL to require only \(\mathcal{O}(n)\) memory allocation, making it suitable for large-scale optimization problems. \item\emph{high-memory setting:} in this setting, by utilizing a memory of $\mathcal{O}(nN)$ and saving $\tilde{z}^k_j$ for all $j\in[N]$, like Finito/MISO/DIAG, the incremental loop can be replaced by a randomized loop of an arbitrary depth. \end{remenumerate} \end{remark}